Updated: May 30

-Low functioning BPD is a term that refers to individuals who have severe BPD symptoms that considerably impair their functioning but is not a recognised diagnosis.
+Low functioning BPD is a term that refers to individuals who have severe BPD symptoms that considerably impair their functioning but is not a recognized diagnosis.
 Those who suffer from severe BPD are more prone to battle with impulsivity and self-harm.
-If a person with low functioning BPD thinks bad about themselves, hospitalisation may be necessary.
+If a person with low-functioning BPD thinks bad about themselves, hospitalisation may be necessary.

 Quiet or dejected BPD is another label for high functioning BPD.
 This kind of BPD is more likely to cause a person to internalise their pain, making it less obvious to others.
 Less severe BPD patients may be treated well in outpatient settings such as weekly counseling, intense outpatient care, or partial hospitalisation.